StackVista/stackstate-docs/setup/installation/kubernetes_install/required_permissions.md

 ## Overview

 All of StackState's own components can run without any extra permissions.
-However, StackState uses Elasticsearch and this has some extra requirements on the nodes it runs on.
-In order to change the `vm.max_map_count` Linux system setting on the nodes ElasticSearch runs on, an init container is used that runs in privileged mode and as the root user.
-This init container is enabled by default, because the `vm.max_map_count` setting is usually lower than required and would not allow Elasticsearch to start.
+However, StackState uses Elasticsearch, and there are some additional requirements for the nodes that this runs on.
+As the `vm.max_map_count` Linux system setting is usually lower than required for Elasticsearch to start, an init container is used that runs in privileged mode and as the root user.
+The init container is enabled by default to allow the `vm.max_map_count` system setting to be changed.

 ## Disable the privileged Elasticsearch init container